Both the issuance of an order of protection, and violation can lead to negative immigration consequences.

 - Any non-citizen who IS FOUND TO HAVE VIOLATED a Family Court protective order is deportable.
 8 USC 1227(a)(2)(E)(ii).

-- Family and Criminal Court orders of protection
+- To Family and Criminal Court orders of protection.

-- Applies even when the violating conduct involved no actual violence or threat of violence
+- Even when the violating conduct involved no actual violence or threat of violence.

 Issuance of Orders of Protection

-Issuance of an O/P by itself does NOT trigger removal from the U.S., but it may:
+Issuance of a protective order by itself does NOT trigger removal from the U.S., but it may:

 - Decrease the chances of a non-citizen being granted immigration status or other relief (i.e., U.S. citizenship, lawful permanent resident status) which may result in removal from the U.S.